LuukBoot/Tuturial_reporting/README.md

     components.append(WordFileTag("total_price", str(total_price))) # Convert float to string
 ```
 ### 5.2 Tables
-The WordFileTag values can also be of type list or dicht, to make it possible to iteratie within the template.
+The WordFileTag values can also be of type list or dict, to make it possible to iteratie within the template.
 This is used for the tables, to give Table1 two rows.
 The data needs to be formatted as below.

 ```
 data_table2 =[